-This is fine, except at the turning points, where all energy is potential, and solving the Airy equation and matching the oscillatory and the exponentially decaying "forbidden" region wave function pieces by means of the WKB connection formulas.
+What to do?
+The answer is given in every quantum mechanics textbook, usually by expanding the potential close to the turning point solving the Airy equation and matching the oscillatory and the exponentially decaying "forbidden" region wave function pieces by means of the WKB connection formulas.
 That requires staring at Airy functions and learning about their asymptotics - a challenge that we will have to eventually face up to, in order to incorporate diffraction phenomena into semiclassical quantization.
 However, for the task at hand a simple physical picture, due to Maslov, does the job.
 In the q coordinate, the turning points are defined by the zero kinetic energy condition, and the motion appears singular.
 Not so in the full phase space: the trajectory in a smooth confining 1-dpotential is always a smooth loop, with the "special" role of the turning points q_L, q_R seen to be an artifact of the particular choice of the (q, p)coordinate frame.
 Maslov's idea was to proceed from (q', p') to (q_A, p_A) in the $\psi(q)$ representation, then switch by means of a Fourier transform to the momentum representation